DiederikBlanson/realtime-chat/README.md

 ####  Differences per approach
-Comparison of number of stored messages of the different approaches (Storage):
+Comparison number of stored messages per approach (Storage):
 - Approach 1: A conversation with 10 messages → 10 items stored in the database.
 	- Also needs storage for indices.
 - Approach 2: A conversation with 10 messages → 20 items stored in the database.
 - Approach 3: A conversation with 10 messages → 10 + 2 items stored in the database.

-Comparison of number of stored messages of the different approaches (Writes):
+Comparison number of writes per approach (Writes):
 - Approach 1: 1 write to the table *************chat.messages*************
 - Approach 2: 2 writes to the table *************chat.messages*************
 - Approach 3: 3 writes to the database: